juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 The girl looked pointedly at the statue of a man for a charged minute, before lowering her hands casually.
 As she did so, her torn clothes started to regenerate at a visible pace, immediately covering her up.
 "You're no fun.
 Now stop wasting my time and tell me why I'm here?"

 "The victors need to be awarded," the man repeated while nudging an overlooked stack of papers on the table next to the girl.
 Her eyes followed suit and perused through its contents.
-Midway through, he mouth widened into a knowing smile, before settling at a confused frown.
+Midway through, her mouth widened into a knowing smile, before settling at a confused frown.

 "He wants me to build up my own force of loyalists?
 Why?"
 The girl inquired.
 "Does he want me to compete with my elder brothers?"